DATA STORY

 Data limitations:

-• Data are not shown if the number of preterm births in the group is less than 20 to protect the privacy of individual people in the group.
+- Data are not shown if the total number of births in the zip code and year was less than 10.

 More information